-Typically, distributors earn commissions, not only for their own sales, but also for sales made by the people they recruit (source: FTC – Federal Trade Commission).
+Typically, distributors earn commission not only for their own sales, but also for sales made by the people they recruit (source: FTC – Federal Trade Commission).

 They also offer Nu Skin 180 body care, hair products and cosmetics.
 I purchased a spa system for cellulite removal, but I never saw any results.
-Although, I did not have patience to use it every day for 20 minutes as you were supposed to.
+Although, I have to admit I did not have patience to use it every day for 20 minutes as you were supposed to.

 The ageLOC skin care series and the Pharmanex nutrition supplement brands are currently bought and marketed by 950,000 distributors.
 The ageLOC line was responsible for 43% of the total profit in 2012.

-The representatives of the company do not like to call Nu Skin a multi-level marketing company, since they know it does not ring well in many peoples’ ears, so they use the little nicer phrasing of a network marketing company instead.
+The representatives of the company do not like to call Nu Skin a multi-level marketing company.
+They know it does not ring well in many peoples’ ears, so instead they are using the slightly nicer wording of a network marketing company.

 Many people associate the MLM business model with pyramid schemes.

-With Nu Skin you earn an income from the sales you make yourself, as well as from the people you have recruited to become distributors – also known as your “down-line”.
+With Nu Skin’s business model you earn an income from the sales you make, as well as from the people you have recruited to become distributors – also known as your “down-line”.

-The more people you can recruit to your organization below you – your down-line – the more money you will make.
+The more people you can recruit to your organization – your down-line – the more money you will make.

-Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs under them that build big organizations, which give the up-line residential income, without hardly no efforts.
+Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs who will build big organizations.
+This in turn, gives the up-line residential income without hardly any effort.

-In other words, the money does not lay in selling actual products but more in recruiting people to do the actual business, and grow your organization.
+In other words, the money does not come from selling actual products but more in recruiting people to do the actual business and grow your organization.

 “Not all multilevel marketing plans are legitimate.
 If the money you make is based on your sales to the public, it may be a legitimate multilevel marketing plan.
 If the money you make is based on the number of people you recruit and your sales to them, it’s not.
 It’s a pyramid scheme.
 Pyramid schemes are illegal, and the vast majority of participants lose money”.

-I would say that they certainly are, since the up-line makes more when the down-line grow their organizations.
+I would claim they certainly are since the up-line makes more when the down-line grows its organizations.

-On the actual meetings, Nu Skin representatives always protected themselves by saying that it could not be considered a pyramid scheme, since the down-line only goes 6 levels deep.
+On the actual meetings, the Nu Skin representatives always protected themselves by saying it could not be considered a pyramid scheme because the down-line only goes 6 levels deep.